James-Ansley/list2csv/README.md

 |1          |abcd123|78.50 |88.00 |83.25       |84.50       |96.00       |87.00       |89.17             |92.30 |98.00 |100.00|70.00 |90.08       |85.71|Good<br>Needs work on classes                              |
 |2          |efgh456|62.00 |74.00 |68.00       |70.50       |76.00       |80.00       |75.50             |98.00 |68.20 |0.00  |93.50 |64.92       |69.94|Good<br>Needs work on formatting<br>Needs work on recursion|
 |3          |ijkl789|100.00|99.50 |99.75       |98.50       |100.00      |100.00      |99.50             |100.00|100.00|98.70 |100.00|99.67       |99.67|Excellent                                                  |

+## Note

+Files should be opened with `newline=''` to allow for universal newline support.